inflammatory bowel disease

 Inflammatory bowel disease (IBD)

 Inflammatory bowel disease (IBD) is a term for two conditions (Crohn’s disease and ulcerative colitis) that are characterized by chronic inflammation of the gastrointestinal (GI) tract.
 Our gut bacteria are constantly changing.
 What you eat at every meal can negatively or positively affect your microbiome.
 It's not just what you eat but the environment around us - stress, certain medications, and illness all affect our guts.
-Negative effects on our gut is known as "dysbiosis" which basically means “not living together” and our microbiome isn’t working with us towards optimal health.
+Negative effects on our gut are known as "dysbiosis" which basically means “not living together” and our microbiome isn’t working with us towards optimal health.

 Symptoms of dysbiosis can include: